 When we first arrived, we were given a history of the sand quarry and an overview of what the team was trying to accomplish.
 I love that their goal is to grow food for their local communities.
 As I toured the reserve, I could see the gradual progression from death to life.
 There were so many wonderful sites and spectacular views to take in along the way.

 Part of our tour involved trekking up a mountain.
-Some folks opted to drive, I opted to walk — not because I was trying to be healthy, but because I really wanted to soak in views.
+Some folks opted to drive, I opted to walk – not because I was trying to be healthy, but because I really wanted to soak in views.
 What I didn’t notice until I made it to the top of the hill was how close the beach was in proximity to the forest.
 Lucky for me, it poured and I was able to capture a beautiful image of what our guides described as a “beach-side forest.”
 Trust me when I say that this photo doesn’t do it justice.
 That said, if you have trekking as a part of your itinerary, it would be best to carry a few hiking gear with you, the basic necessities to say the least.
 You could always take a look at deals such as the ones at rei clearance sales and similar others to help you get sturdy gear without splurging too much!

 One of the best parts about this experience was being able to enjoy it with friends (Christine & Alex :P)